You are currently viewing posts that were tagged ipod.

 iPod guilty pleasures

 Out and about on the Internet, people are confessing about those skeletons buried in the back corners of their iPods.
 You know who you are.
 Britney, Burt Bachrach, Neil Diamond…they are there on your iPod.
-As for me, well…I will admit that I have a few Abba songs, I have a Tony Bennett CD cued up, ready to download, and I am seriously thinking of adding some Frank Sinatra and Elvis to the mix.
+As for me, well…I will admit that I have a few Sinatra songs, I have a Tony Bennett CD cued up, ready to download, and I am seriously thinking of adding some Elvis to the mix.

 Rotten Apple